 If you purchased your solar system through a loan, and the loan hasn’t been paid off, then you’re responsible for paying the remainder of the loan when you move.
 If you want to leave your system, then you can factor in the cost of the solar loan payments when calculating the selling price for your property.
 Alternatively, you’re able to take your solar system with you and install it at your new house.

-Furthermore, if you’ve purchased your system outright or through a loan, then you’ll have to decide whether or not you want to keep earning money through the Solar Massachusetts Renewable Target (SMART) Program or transfer future incentives to the new homeowner.
+Furthermore, if you’re in National Grid, Eversource, or Unitil territory and purchased your system outright or through a loan, then you’ll have to decide whether to keep earning money through the SREC Program or the current Solar Massachusetts Renewable Target (SMART) Program, or transfer future incentives to the new homeowner.
 If you choose to keep incentives in your name, the new homeowner still benefits from lower electric bills.
 However, transferring the SMART Program to the buyer increases the resale value of the home, so it’s an option you should consider.
 SRECTrade, the entity in charge of solar renewable energy credits, can help you transfer ownership of incentives if you wish to take this route.
 They do all the heavy lifting, but you should contact them to initiate this.

 Last, if you leased your system with a traditional leasing program or Power Purchase Agreement (PPA), you can’t factor your system into the appraised value of your property because you don’t own it.
 Instead, you’re paying a third party to use the electricity that the system generates.
 The terms for this agreement vary depending on the solar provider or manufacturer, so, carefully review the contract if you’re buying or selling a home with a leased or PPA-tied system.
 The new homebuyer has the option to continue the solar lease, but if they do not decide to take up the lease, the lease remains entirely the original homeowner’s responsibility.